Uzma-45/BakeBot/README.md

-# Dazzling Delight
+# BakeBot
- "Dazzling Delight" is the gateway to a world of baking brilliance!
-This repository houses the codebase for the Dazzling Delight baking website, where passion meets precision in the art of baking.
-Explore a diverse range of delectable recipes, expert insights, and captivating content in this universe of Dazzling Delight.
+BakeBot is your ultimate baking assistant!
+This repository contains the codebase for the BakeBot website, where baking enthusiasts can explore a variety of delicious recipes, get expert baking tips, and interact with our smart chatbot for guidance.
+Whether you're a beginner or an experienced baker, BakeBot is here to help you every step of the way!

 # Icons
 All icons taken from font-awesome